Coupling Designs for Randomized Experiments with Complex Treatments: Overview and Illustrative Applications

+\begin{ex}[Text and Image Treatments] \citet{evsyukova2025} run a field experiment on LinkedIn in which fictitious profiles send connection requests, signaling race through AI-generated profile photographs while holding the rest of the profile fixed.
+We can view the treatment as $\Di = (C_i, Z_i)$, where $C_i \in \{0, 1\}$ is the race cue and $Z_i$ collects high-dimensional, featurized content such as text and listed skills.
+Letting $\Di \sim F$ with $C_i \indep Z_i$, regressing $\yi \sim 1 + C_i$ estimates the average effect of the race cue, generalizing the classic resume correspondence studies of \citet{bertrand2004emily} and \citet{kline2022}.
+Here a coupling design disperses both the race cue and the content features $Z_i$ within matched $k$-tuples of similar recipients. \end{ex}

-\textbf{Exploiting Smoothness.} This example also shows how coupling designs can naturally exploit the smoothness of the outcome functions $\yi(d)$ over $d \in \suppf$.
-To see this, note that it is natural to assume that units have similar preferences $\yi(d_r) \approx \yi(d_l)$ over restaurants with $|d_r - d_{l}| \approx 0$, a form of smoothness.
-Because of this, assigning similar pairs of units $\yi(\cdot) \approx \yj(\cdot)$ to restaurants $d_r$ and $d_{l}$ effectively wastes a sample: we learn the same thing from observing $\yi(d_r)$ and $\yj(d_l)$.
-Coupling designs prevent this by assigning matched groups of similar units $\yi(\cdot) \approx \yj(\cdot)$ to highly dissimilar restaurants.
-Our core theory in Sections~\ref{section:efficiency-analysis} and \ref{section:coupling-analysis} explicitly connects the efficiency gain from coupling designs to the smoothness of the responses $\yi(\cdot)$.
+\textbf{Exploiting Geometry and Smoothness.} In each application, the treatment space is embedded in $\mr^m$, directly or through the featurization, and carries a geometry, with treatments $d_r$ and $d_l$ similar when $|d_r - d_l|_2$ is small.
+It is often reasonable to assume that the outcome functions have some form of smoothness in this geometry, with units responding similarly to nearby treatments: $\yi(d_r) \approx \yi(d_l)$ when $|d_r - d_l|_2 \approx 0$.
+For instance, a user decides similarly whether to contact two promoted restaurants with nearly identical cuisine, price, and rating.
+Because of this, assigning units with similar response functions $\yi(\cdot) \approx \yj(\cdot)$ to nearby treatments effectively wastes a sample: we learn the same thing from observing $\yi(d_r)$ and $\yj(d_l)$.
+This geometry is what a coupling design exploits.
+By assigning matched groups of similar units to highly dissimilar treatments, coupling designs make each observation informative about a distinct part of the response surface.
+Sections~\ref{section:efficiency-analysis} and \ref{section:coupling-analysis} connect the efficiency gain from coupling designs to the smoothness of the responses $\yi(\cdot)$, using a general notion of smoothness based on total variation that accommodates discrete treatments.